-Mr G transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.
+Mr T transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.

-I think it's fair to say this would have caused Mr G some distress and inconvenience.
+I think it's fair to say this would have caused Mr T some distress and inconvenience.
 He's clearly upset about how this has all affected him and will have been worried about the value of his future retirement provision.
+Mr T has also had some personal difficulties of late which will have meant concerns about his finances were worse than they might otherwise have been.
 So, I consider that a payment of £500 is appropriate to compensate for that.

-determination and money award: my final decision is that I require that Options pay Mr G compensation as set out above, up to a maximum of £160,000 plus any interest payable.
+determination and money award: my final decision is that I require that Options pay Mr T compensation as set out above, up to a maximum of £160,000 plus any interest payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr G's complaint.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr T's complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-The compensation resulting from the loss assessment must, where possible, be paid to Mr G within 90 days of the date Options receives notification of his acceptance of this final decision.
-Further interest must be added to the compensation amount at the rate of 8% a year simple, from the date it is told of the acceptance of my final decision by Mr G to the date of settlement, for any time in excess of 90 days that it takes Options to pay Mr G this compensation.
+The compensation resulting from the loss assessment must, where possible, be paid to Mr T within 90 days of the date Options receives notification of his acceptance of this final decision.
+Further interest must be added to the compensation amount at the rate of 8% a year simple, from the date it is told of the acceptance of my final decision by Mr T to the date of settlement, for any time in excess of 90 days that it takes Options to pay Mr T this compensation.